Subscribe to Body Moments Newsletter and get a FREE e-book!

 • If the Bosu Balance Trainer is new to you, go slow at first.
 Start out with 5 minutes on your balance trainer and gradually work up by 5 minutes or so per day.
 You will be required to use muscles of stability and balance that you didn’t know you had!
 Even young newbies on the Bosu ball will feel sore after too intense a first work out.

-• If you are over 40, have a chronic health condition or are new to any type of body-mind-soul exercises, you should seek guidance of your health care provider.
+• If you are over 40, have a chronic health condition or are new to any type of body-mind-soul exercises, you should seek guidance from your healthcare provider.

 • If a movement hurts, just don’t do it!
 If it brings you healing of your body-mind-soul, just do it!